dmbarbour/wikilon/docs/AwelonLang.md

 * A scalable concrete environment, represented as a [log-structured merge tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) with [prefix-aligned indexing](https://en.wikipedia.org/wiki/Radix_tree).
 This filesystem-like structure can support massive volumes, lazy downloads, incremental synchronizations, lightweight backups, atomic updates, and prefix-aligned sharing.
 Further, we can amortize physical storage and network costs within a community via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

-* A [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) language evaluated under [term rewriting](https://en.wikipedia.org/wiki/Rewriting) semantics to encode structured data and computations.
+* A [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) language evaluated under [rewriting](https://en.wikipedia.org/wiki/Rewriting) semantics to encode structured data and computations.
 The intention is to simplify sharing, caching, multi-stage programming, and user ability to inspect and comprehend computation through deterministic replay and rendering intermediate and final terms.
 Static analysis is possible but not required by the language.

 * User interfaces leverage [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
 Users can graphically manipulate code or data through tables, graphs, forms, flow charts, maps, and sheet music.
 The editor should be extensible with user-defined widgets.
 Computed terms can use the same view widgets as source, and live data should result in live displays.
 Because all user actions are modeled as edits, we can uniformly support undo and transactional macro-edits.